📈 Tools for Plotting Data

 • clean_data (dict, required) – the dictionary of data to be plotted (see 🌐 Tools for Getting Data)

-• special_parcels (nested list of two lists, optional) – a nested list of special parcels from the ecape_parcels library.
+• special_parcels (nested list of two lists, optional, Default is None) – a nested list of special parcels from the ecape_parcels library.
 The nested list should be a list of two lists ([[a, b], [c, d]]) where the first list should include ‘highlight parcels’ and second list should include ‘background parcels’.
 For more details, see the Parcel Logic section.
 Another option is ‘simple’, which removes all advanced parcels making the plot quicker.

-• save (bool, optional) – whether to show the plot inline or save to a file.
-Default is False which displays the file inline.
+• save (bool, optional, Default is False.) – whether to show the plot inline or save to a file.

 Returns: